The Homebuyer Glossary

 Investment Property Mortgage

 An investment property mortgage is specialty financing that helps facilitate real estate investment.
-Typically, terms for investment property mortgage are different than those for traditional mortgage properties, so it’s wise to work with a mortgage broker when obtaining this type of mortgage.
+Typically, terms for investment property mortgages are different than those for traditional mortgage properties, so it’s wise to work with a mortgage broker when obtaining this type of mortgage.

 A lien is a form of security interest granted over an item of property to secure the payment of a debt or performance of some other obligation.